r-spatial/spdep/docs/reference/moran.plot.seismogram.md

 - locmoran:

-  a fitted object of type localmoran
+  (may be omitted, computed internally) a fitted object of class localmoran; if NULL, computed internally

 - alpha:

-  default 0.05; the desired significance level regarding local Moran's *I*
+  default 0.05; the desired two-sided significance level regarding local Moran's *I*

 - adjusted_p: